interpretml/interpret-community/python/docs/importances.rst

       global_explanation.get_feature_importance_dict()

-Instance-level (local) feature importance values
+Instance-level (Local) feature importance values
 ------------------------------------------------

 Get the instance-level feature importance values: use the following function calls to explain an individual instance or a group of instances.
 Please note that PFIExplainer does not support instance-level explanations.